pink-lang/pink/BUILDING.md

 ## Windows

-get GCC from winlibs or TDM, then run make.bat and pray that it works
+you need MSVC, then in a developer prompt run build.bat